MastooraTurkmen/svelte-my-project/README.md

 ## Negative Answers

-> If you click negative answers, you can see following results and emojies reaction 😐, 😕, 🙁, 😭, 😡, 🤬:
+> If you click negative answers, you can see the following results and emojis reaction 😐, 😕, 🙁, 😭, 😡, 🤬:

 ![Alt text](svelte-1.png)